JacksonTian/bagpipe/README.md

 How does it like compared with your anticipated solution?

+### Options

+- `refuse`, when queue is fulled, bagpipe will refuse the new async call and execute the callback with a `TooMuchAsyncCallError` exception. default `false`.
+- `timeout`, setting global ansyn call timeout.
+If async call doesn't complete in time, will execute the callback with `BagpipeTimeoutError` exception. default `null`.

 ## Principles
 Bagpipe delivers invoke into inner queue through `push`.
 If active invoke amount is less than max concurrent, it will be popped and executed directly, or it will stay in the queue.
 When an asynchronous invoke ends, a invoke in the head of the queue will be popped and executed, such that assures active asynchronous invoke amount no larger than restricted value.